Bielefeld University of Applied Sciences: Locations

 Bielefeld University of Applied Sciences and Arts (HSBI) is located at three sites, each offering different focuses in research, teaching and practice.
 The main campus is in Bielefeld, while the additional campuses in Minden and Gütersloh offer specialized courses of study.
 This geographical distribution enables links with the respective regional economic and research structures.

 Main Campus Bielefeld

-The university's main campus is located in the Bielefeld-Altstadt district.
-This location is the center of the university and houses the majority of the departments, including engineering and mathematics, design, economics, and health and social services.
+The university's main building is located at Interaktion 1.
+This location is the center of the university and houses the majority of the faculties, including Engineering and Mathematics, Bielefeld School of Business, Health and Social Sciences.

 Minden Campus

-The Minden Campus is a specialized location of the Bielefeld University of Applied Sciences and Arts and focuses on the fields of architecture, civil engineering and supply engineering.
+The Minden Campus is a specialized location of the Bielefeld University of Applied Sciences and Arts and focuses on the fields of architecture, civil engineering, Computer Sciences, Industrial Engineering, Mechanical Engineering and Electrical Engineering.

 Gütersloh Campus

 The Gütersloh Campus specializes in dual study programs and offers a unique model in which students can gain practical experience in partner companies while studying.
-Degree programs such as production management, digital technologies and applied computer science are based here.
+Degree programs such as Industrial Engineerung, Mechatronics, Digital Technologies and Software Engineering are based here.